WHUminghui/ConnectomeAnalysisTool/README.md

 # ConnectomeAnalysisTool
-A connectome analysis tool based on NeuNet
+A connectome analysis tool based on NeuNet.

 We will publish our code soon after the paper is accepted!